 If you have an accident on College premises, you must report it to the Porters' Lodge at the earliest opportunity.
 If necessary, arrangements will be made for treatment, either by the College Nurse or by transfer to hospital.
-It is a legal requirement for an accident report form (available from the Porters' Lodge) to be completed after any accident.
+It is a legal requirement for an accident report form (accessed through the Porters, Groundsman or Boatman) to be completed after any accident.
 It is your responsibility to ensure that this is done, although if one of the Porters has been involved they will write the report.
 Incidents in which a student requires medical attention within or outside College (including any visits to the hospital) must be reported; as must any incidents to which an ambulance or paramedics are called.